 Setting you up for success.

-You're going to learn a lot during your freshman year at the University of Baltimore.
+You're going to learn a lot during your first-time undergraduate year at the University of Baltimore.
 You're also going to have a lot of fun.
 The foundation you build during your first year here is the key to your success on campus and beyond—we'll help ease you into campus life and help set you on the right track.

 At UB, you get the best of both worlds.

 UB is part of the University System of Maryland, and as an institution of only 3,500 undergraduates, you get a private college experience at a much lower cost.
 In fact, UB's Finish4Free program can give you a big break on tuition.
-As a first-time, full-time freshman, you'll receive a tuition-free final semester when you complete your degree in four years.
+As a first-time, full-time first-time undergraduate, you'll receive a tuition-free final semester when you complete your degree in four years.

 THE UB EXPERIENCE

-Learning CommunitiesDuring your freshman year, UB's learning communities allow you to get to know your classmates and professors in a set of thematically linked classes.
+Learning CommunitiesDuring your first-time undergraduate year, UB's learning communities allow you to get to know your classmates and professors in a set of thematically linked classes.
 These classes count toward your general education requirements and are designed to be interactive and flexible.
 A wide range of topics are available for you to choose; recent themes have included social networking, superheroes, crime dramas, classical mythology, propaganda and pop culture.

 Through a combination of classroom and online instruction, the First-Year Seminar is designed to help you develop skills to apply to your studies while at UB.
 As part of this course, you'll create: